-Due to inadequate profits the company has not transferred any amount to reserves.
+Due to inadequate profits the company has not transferred any amount to reservesduring the year under review.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-Appropriate resolution for his appointment is being placed for your approval in theensuing Annual General Meeting.
+Appropriate resolutions seeking their reappointment/appointment are being placed foryour approval in the ensuing Annual General Meeting.

 DETAILS OF SUBSIDIARIES/ JOINT VENTURE AND ASSOCIATE COMPANY

 The Company has no subsidiary/ Joint Venture and Associate Company during the yearunder review.